Note

 For FastTrack migration services, Microsoft is the data processor.
 In accordance with our Fast Track additional privacy disclosure statement, all data in migration is considered "migration data."
 If you need to execute DSRs while your organization is engaged in a FastTrack migration project, special care is required.

-If you need to process any access, rectify, or export DSR requests while a user's data is being processed through FastTrack migration systems, it is the customer's responsibility to fulfill such DSRs through your existing source systems in which the user data is stored.
-Once the user's migration is complete and the data has been migrated to the destination Microsoft cloud service, the guidance provided by Microsoft on how customers can use Microsoft products, services, and administrative tools to find and act on personal data to respond to data subject request will then apply.
-To view this guidance see Data Subject Requests for the GDPR.
+If you need to process any access, rectify, or export DSR requests while a user's data is being processed through FastTrack migration systems, it's the customer's responsibility to fulfill such DSRs through your existing source systems in which the user data is stored.
+Once the user's migration is complete and the data is migrated to the destination Microsoft cloud service, the guidance provided by Microsoft on how customers can use Microsoft products, services, and administrative tools to find and act on personal data to respond to data subject request then applies.
+To view this guidance, see Data Subject Requests for the GDPR.

-If you need to delete a user account in response to a DSR delete request while your organization is engaged in an ongoing FastTrack migration project, you should be aware that migration systems may retain a copy of user migration data for a period of time following completion of the user's migration and deleting the user account won't automatically delete such user migration data stored in FastTrack migration systems.
-If you would like the Microsoft FastTrack team to delete user migration data, you can submit a request.
+If you need to delete a user account in response to a DSR delete request while your organization is engaged in an ongoing FastTrack migration project, be aware that migration systems might retain a copy of user migration data for a period of time following completion of the user's migration and deleting the user account doesn't automatically delete such user migration data stored in FastTrack migration systems.
+If you want the Microsoft FastTrack team to delete user migration data, you can submit a request.
 In the ordinary course of business, Microsoft FastTrack deletes all data copies once your organization's migration is complete.

 Other Consulting Services